garrandall/popular-music-data/tracks/i-ll-take-you-there-general-public.md

 Take you, take you, take you over there
 (I'll take you there)

-Ooh, oh, oh, all right
+Oh, oh, oh, all right
 (I'll take you there)
 Oh, oh, all right
 (I'll take you there)